U.S. indicts Haitian gang leader over 2021 kidnapping of missionaries - NewsBreak

 U.S. indicts Haitian gang leader over 2021 kidnapping of missionaries

-May 10 (Reuters) - A Haitian gang leader was indicted in the United States on Tuesday in connection with the kidnapping of 16 American missionaries last year, the first defendant charged in a crime that brought global attention to power of gangs in the Caribbean nation.
+(Reuters) -A Haitian gang leader was indicted in the United States on Tuesday in connection with the kidnapping of 16 American missionaries last year, the first defendant charged in a crime that brought global attention to power of gangs in the Caribbean nation.

 A grand jury charged Joly “Yonyon” Germine, 29, leader of the 400 Mawozo gang that abducted 17 people including one Canadian citizen and five children - one of them just eight months old - in Haiti in during a missionaries’ trip in October.